ginnymahant/amsutility/README.md

 Following feature of the utility make it easy to use in code -

-  Singleton Pattern so can be used across multiple classes without needing to pass references.
+  Utilize utility from code - Singleton Pattern so can be used across multiple classes without needing to pass references.
 1 class – 2 methods for sharing and revoking each

-  Can be invoked as an Apex Action by flows (WIP)
+  Utilize utility from flows - Can be invoked as an Apex Action by flows (WIP)

-  Stop switch for bulk mode sharing and revoking of access incase something goes wrong
+  Configureable Stop switch for bulk mode sharing and revoking of access incase something goes wrong

+Source Code -

   This utility consists of four apex classes, a custom metadata and a custom setting -